SavageBell00/HFX-West-Basketball-Database/README.md

 Attached in this file is the Complete DDL, Relationship, Views, and Stored Procedure scripts.

-# Data Definition
+# Data Definitions

-`playerInitials` The First Inial of the players First and Last Name.
+-`playerInitials` The First Inial of the players First and Last Name.

-`Avg PPG` = The Average Points Per Game.
+-`Avg PPG` = The Average Points Per Game.

-`Avg FgA` = The Average Field Goal Attempts per game.
+-`Avg FgA` = The Average Field Goal Attempts per game.
-`Avg FgM` = The Average Field Goals Made per game (A Field Goal is any 2 point shot made) `Avg Fg%` = The Average Field Goal Percentage: formula = (FgM / FgA) * 100 `Avg 3pA` = The Average Three Point Attempts per game.
+-`Avg FgM` = The Average Field Goals Made per game (A Field Goal is any 2 point shot made) `Avg Fg%` = The Average Field Goal Percentage: formula = (FgM / FgA) * 100 `Avg 3pA` = The Average Three Point Attempts per game.
 `Avg 3pM` = The Average Three Point shots made per game.